 The NSW government charges a fixed fee of $500.
 You or your accountant must lodge the Family Trust Deed within 3 months.
 This is from the date of signing.
 The cost is $500 plus $10 for every duplicate trust deed.

-The trust deeds that are typically assessed und these sections are referred to as Discretionary/Family Trust Deeds and Unit Trust Deeds
+The trust deeds that are typically assessed as Discretionary/Family Trust Deeds and Unit Trust Deeds

 Lodge the Family Trust deed and pay duty within 30 days.
 This is from the date of signing.
 This is with the Victorian State Revenue Office.